 Step 5: The Naze 32 Flight Controller

 I placed the Naze32 right above the PDB and ensured some space between them using the nylon spacers that came in the original bundle.
-The spacers were 4mm in thichness.
+The spacers were 4mm in thickness.

-I wanted to make this build look as clean as possible so I did not use any signal pins and direct soldered everything.
+I wanted to make this build look as clean as possible for the ZMR180 Mini Quad so I did not use any signal pins and direct soldered everything.

-These two sets were the main voltage which got connected to the VBAT pins.
+These two sets of the ZMR180 Mini Quad were the main voltage that got connected to the VBAT pins.
 The 5V powered the Naze32 which I soldered to the pads for ESC 6.
 Since I had four motors, so the ESC pads 5 and 6 were vacant.